docker/docs/content/desktop/settings/windows.md

 ##### Kerberos and NTLM authentication

-{{< introduced desktop 4.30 "../release-notes.md" >}}

-Kerberos and NTLM proxy authentication are available for Pro, Team, and Business subscribers.
+Kerberos and NTLM proxy authentication are available for Pro, Team, and Business subscribers with Docker Desktop version 4.30 and later.
 No additional configuration is needed beyond specifying the proxy IP address and port.

 You can enjoy a seamless experience without being interrupted by prompts for proxy credentials, reducing the risk of account lockouts due to incorrect sign in attempts.